yadutaf/blog.yadutaf.fr/content/post/038-running-a-graphical-app-in-a-docker-container-on-a-remote-server.md

   - ssh
 ---

+**EDIT 2021-09-02**: A reader made me realize that the "socat" trick can be greatly improved by adding ",fork" on the server part.
+This allows socat to accept multiple consecutive connections, just like a real production server would.
+In practice, I find myself using a variation of this trick a lot, but without the 'socat'.
+Indeed, if it is acceptable for the container to open a connection with the host, this easiest is to set ``X11UseLocalhost=no`` in ``/etc/ssh/sshd_config``.
+The rest of the adaptation is left as an exercise to the reader (said otherwise: I'm too lazy to dive into these scripts...).
+This reader also mentionned that the patch to the "Xauthority" could be specified via en environment variable thus allowing to place this file anywhere and limit assumptions on the container.

 A few days ago, I found myself trying to launch Qemu, the system emulator, into a dedicated [network namespace]({{< relref "025-introduction-to-linux-namespaces-part-5-net.md" >}}) (that's easy), on a remote host (that's the fun part).
 As it was fun, I looked for a way to do it.
 Spoiler alert, it involves "xauth" tricks, bind mounts and TCP to UNIX domain socket forwarding.
 No more.

 My first though was that it's probably not worth a blog post.
 Who uses network namespaces on a daily basis?
 Not everyone (I do).